 Wireless average monthly subscriber churn rate ("Wireless churn rate").
 We are not aware of any uniform standards for calculating subscriber churn rate and believe presentations of subscriber churn rates may not be calculated consistently by different companies in the same or similar businesses.
 We calculate our "Wireless churn rate" for any period by dividing the number of wireless subscribers who terminated service during the period by the average number of wireless subscribers for the same period, and further dividing by the number of months in the period.
-The average number of wireless subscribers is calculated for the period by adding the average number of wireless subscribers for each month and dividing by the number of months in the period.
+The average number of wireless subscribers for each month and dividing by the number of months in the period.
 The average number of wireless subscribers for each month is calculated by adding the beginning and ending wireless subscribers for the month and dividing by two.